etmoore/communikey/README.md

 kitchens) often require lengthy/involved applications and hours of training.
 Those who survive the gauntlet are then asked to make weekly time commitments that can be hard to keep with busy, variable schedules.
-Because of the time and commitment required, many people who would like to volunteer, simply don't do so.
+Because of the time and commitment required, many people who would like to volunteer don't.

 ### Hypothesis:
 **People would volunteer more if it were easier.**

 ### Goal:
 Volunteering should be frictionless.
-I want local opportunities that work with my schedule and allow me to use my skills/talents for good.
+I want local opportunities that work with my schedule and allow me to leverage my skills.

 In addition to formal volunteer opportunities, I also want to be notified when someone in my neighborhood needs my help, whether it's moving boxes or setting